ABA Forum on Communications Law 24th Annual Conference

 Counsel Marc Fuller led a workshop on "Hot Issues in Libel and Privacy," which included an examination of recent high-profile trials, settlements, and appeals.
 The panel reviewed the current state of the law regarding opinion, libel-by-implication, and the reporting of third- party allegations; libel and the right of publicity in fiction and docudrama; how the internet and social media are affecting courts’ analysis of public figure status, defamatory meaning, and other elements of libel law; and the increase in politically-charged defamation cases.

-In addition to these speaking roles, Tom served as Program Co-Chair, Senior Associate Megan Coker served as Liaison to the ABA Young Lawyers Division, and Marc and Senior Associate Kim McCoy were involved with the Annual Media Advocacy Workshop at the conference, as faculty and committee member, respectively.
+In addition to these speaking roles, Tom served as Program Co-Chair, Senior Associate Megan Coker served as Liaison to the ABA Young Lawyers Division, and Marc was involved with the Annual Media Advocacy Workshop at the conference, as faculty and committee member, respectively.
 More details about the conference are available here.